kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 .. rubric:: Footnotes

 .. [#] A dangling site is defined as having only one hopping connecting
        it to the rest.
-With next-nearest-neigbor hopping also all sites that are dangling with only nearest-neighbor hopping have more than one hopping.
+With next-nearest-neighbor hopping also all sites that are dangling with only nearest-neighbor hopping have more than one hopping.